ReallyAwesomeName/CS280/PA2/README.md

 ## Provided Files

-You are given the header file for the parser, “parse.h” and an incomplete file for the **“** p **arse.cpp”**.
+You are given the header file for the parser, “parse.h” and **an incomplete file for the “parse.cpp”**.
-**You should use “parse.cpp” to complete the implementation of the** parser.
-In addition, “lex.h”, “lex.cpp”, and “prog2.cpp” files are also provided.
+**You should use “parse.cpp” to complete the implementation of the parser.** In addition, “lex.h”, “lex.cpp”, and “prog2.cpp” files are also provided.
 The descriptions of the files are as follows:

 **“Parse.h”**\
 “parse.h” includes the following:
 - Prototype definitions of the parser functions (e.g., Prog, DeclBlock, ProgBody, etc.)

 **“Parse.cpp”**

 - A map container that keeps a record of the defined variables in the parsed program, defined
     as: map<string, bool> defVar;
-    o The key of the defVar is a variable name, and the value is a Boolean that is set to true when the first time the variable has been declared, otherwise it is false.
+    - The key of the defVar is a variable name, and the value is a Boolean that is set to true when the first time the variable has been declared, otherwise it is false.
 - A function definition for handling the display of error messages, called ParserError.
 - Functions to handle the process of token lookahead, GetNextToken and PushBackToken,